iluvgirlswithglasses/github-pages/style/cpp.md

 ---
 layout: page
+highlighter: rouge
-title: C++ Programming Style in my Repositories.
+title: C++ Programming Style in my Repositories
 ---

 > The term "this repository" refers to all my C++ projects created from March 1st, 2024, onward.
 This use of ambiguous language exists because this document was originally written exclusively for only one project.